raspberrypilearning/freecad-headphone-tidy/en/step_1.md

 ---
 ### Hardware

-+ A computer that can run FreeCAD
++ A computer capable of running FreeCAD

 ### Software

 + [FreeCAD](https://www.freecadweb.org/)
++ Optional:
-+ Optional: [Cura](https://ultimaker.com/en/resources/51943-installation-ultimaker-cura) if you need to export your model to a `.gcode` fil
+  + [Cura](https://ultimaker.com/en/resources/51943-installation-ultimaker-cura) if you need to export your model to a `.gcode` file
-+ Optional: [Octopi](https://octoprint.org/download/) for managing your 3D printer
+  + [Octopi](https://octoprint.org/download/) for managing your 3D printer

 --- /collapse ---